DOI-USGS/dataretrieval-python/README.md

 If there's a hydrologic or environmental data portal that you'd like dataretrieval to work with, raise it as an [issue](https://github.com/USGS-python/dataretrieval/issues).

-[!WARNING]
-USGS data availability and format are changing.
+:warning: USGS data availability and format are changing.
 Beginning in February 2024 the data obtained from legacy profiles will not include new USGS data or recent updates to existing data.
 To view the status of changes in data availability and code functionality, visit: https://doi-usgs.github.io/dataRetrieval/articles/Status.html
 If you have additional questions about these changes, email CompTools@usgs.gov.

 Here's an example using `dataretrieval` to retrieve data from the National Water Information System (NWIS).